xmlet/HtmlFlow/Readme.md

 HtmlFlow took a different approach.
 Templates are expressed in an _internal DSL_.
 You will write normal Java code to produce your template.
 So the full Java tool chain is at your disposal for templating.
-Put is simply, HtmlFlow templates are essentially plain Java functions.
+Put it simply, HtmlFlow templates are essentially plain Java functions.

 HtmlFlow is not the only one using this approach.
 But it's the fastest one.
 Bonus points it also produces only valid HTML document according to HTML 5.2.